balthazar-space/Balthazar-Keyboard-v.2/README.md

 The keys have some ergonomic solution that gives some additional design touch.

 The keyboard switches are important but are for now very typical low cost membrane switches.
 A little better solution are the softer (silicone) – but still membrane – switches.
-The idea is to have a waterproof (silicone) layer over the whole board.
+The idea is to have an option as in a waterproof (silicone) layer over the whole board.
 The board can then already act as a top cover.
 The feel of silicone rubber is preferred to that of natural rubber.
+But Balthazar also deserves a proper low-profile switches with caps and we designed a keyboard so it can accomodate both solutions.